CreateRemoteThread/doxastica/README.md

 space
 - "shackle.dll", which acts like a mini-debugger which you can use almost like windbg inside memory. this opens up an ipc server at \\.\pipe\shackle-%d, where
-%d is the host process id.
+%d is the host process id. this server accepts ipc connections, and treats input as lua to be interpreted by an embedded lua 5p3 engine
-- "peek", which acts as an ipc client over telnet (to communicate with shackle.dll)
+- "peek", which acts as an ipc client (to communicate with the shackle library)

+this project does not use any debug functionality - shackle runs as it's own collection of threads within the host process.

 ## example: pwn adventure 3

-pwn adventure 3 (http://pwnadventure.com/) is a part of ghost in the shellcode 2015, and consists of an mmorpg style game. for our adventure, we will be looking at the windows version of the game:
+pwn adventure 3 (http://pwnadventure.com/) is a part of ghost in the shellcode 2015, and consists of an mmorpg style game. for our adventure, we will be looking at the windows version of the game, and modifying the player's running speed!

 PWNADVENTURES\PwnAdventure3_Data\PwnAdventure3\PwnAdventure3\Binaries\Win32\PwnAdventure3-Win32-Shipping.exe
 (md5sum 51b53981e188d4e54f6e69079f924a08)